All Products

 4. Run the following command to check whether the partition is aligned.

 The number of the primary partition is 1.
-We recommend that you align partitions for better disk performance.
+To optimize disk performance, we recommend that you align partitions.

 align-check optimal 1

-If the partition is aligned, a command output similar to the following one is returned:
+If the partition is aligned, the following sample command output is returned:

 1 aligned